 At Coftec, we understand the complexities and difficulties faced when dealing with manganese and other recalcitrant substances in raw and wastewater sources.
+We have experience in addressing a variety of contaminants in drinking water, including manganese.
 Our multi-disciplinary team of scientists and engineers offer a proven track record of leveraging their expertise and experience in finding innovative and practical solutions to the problems such as excess levels of manganese faced at water treatment plants.

 Contact Coftec whether designing a new facility or refurbishing, expanding or bringing an existing facility up to regulatory standards to discuss how we can help in your project.

 Contact us if you would like more information on this topic.

 Contact our team of technical experts today.
 Whether it be water treatment, monitoring or purification, we’ll help to advise and guide on the best solution for your needs.